bgkendall/nav-switch-mount/README.md

 may need to be straightened for ease of soldering (be careful if doing this — the fragility of these legs was one of the main prompts to create this board!).

-For keyboards with a PCB, the adaptor can **only** be used with the 1-sided variant and the mounting board must be thinner than the usual 1.6mm to allow room for the switch legs to be soldered[^3].
+For keyboards with a PCB, the adaptor can **only** be used top-mounted diodes and the mounting board must be thinner than the usual 1.6mm to allow room for the switch legs to be soldered[^3].
 The legs will need to be trimmed back as much as possible to avoid pressing on the keyboard PCB.
-There is not enough room between a plate and a keyboard PCB for the adaptor *and* the 2-sided PCB *and* its diodes.
+There is not enough room between a plate and a keyboard PCB for the adaptor and bottom-mounted diodes.

 Careful consideration should be given to the order of assembly when using the adaptor.